Drug use in NI

 Medication, when used as prescribed by a GP, and under their care and supervision, can be extremely beneficial to someone in poor health – physically or mentally.
 However, there is a growing illicit market for prescription medication – both real and counterfeit – in Northern Ireland.
 Medication such as Pregabalin, Tramadol, Diazepam, and Temazepam are sourced through family or friends, on the street or via the internet and then often used alongside or in combination with other drugs.

-Alongside the usual intelligence and enforcement measures conducted by the PSNI, the Health and Social Care Board works closely with GPs to monitor prescribing rates for medications that are prone to misuse and the PSNI works closely with Customs officials and Royal Mail to try an intercept illegal and counterfeit medications from coming into the country.
+Alongside the usual intelligence and enforcement measures conducted by the PSNI, the ‘SPPG’ of Department of Health works closely with GPs to monitor prescribing rates for medications that are prone to misuse and the PSNI works closely with Customs officials and Royal Mail to try an intercept illegal and counterfeit medications from coming into the country.

 Polydrug use